kdetorakis/Login_version_1/README.md

-These are some testing sites for my use
+# These are some testing sites for my use

+## This is a pure use of html web app